 This paper specifically studies the effect of an increase in outside equity on the Italian firms' propensity to engage in R&D activity.
-The focus is on high-tech firms, which are more subject to asymmetric information and moral hazard problems inasmuch as they belong to sectors where products are relatively complex and contracts are complicated (Noon, 2007).
-In particular, we focus on R&D activity as we want to analyze firms that have incurred some R&D expenditures and need to finance them in order to produce innovative ideas that can subsequently be incorporated in patents and trademarks.
-In many surveys firms are also asked whether they are innovative or not and whether the innovation concerns products or processes or both.
-This is a broader question: in the data we use almost half of the firms declaring themselves to be innovative do not engage in any R&D activity (40 per cent for high-tech firms), which is our preferred indicator.
+The focus is on high-tech firms, which are more subject to adverse selection and moral hazard problems inasmuch as they belong to sectors where products are relatively complex and contracts are complicated (Noon, 2007).
+In particular, we focus on R&D activity as we want to analyze firms that have incurred some R&D expenditures and need to finance them in order to produce innovative ideas.
 We want to avoid considering firms that merely describe themselves as innovative, without making any significant investments and facing up-front costs for which finance matters.
-In general, we refer to R&D activity, and when we use the word innovation the readers should consider this specific input of the firm innovation activity.
+In general, we refer to R&D activity, and when we use the word innovation the readers should consider this specific input of the innovation activity.

 Italy is a very interesting case study.
-Figures 1 shows that the proportion of equity to firms' total liabilities in Italy is around 50 per cent, against almost 60 per cent in Germany and the UK and more than 60 per cent in France and the US.
-Symmetrically, indicators regarding the ratio of business R&D to GDP and for patents show that Italy lags behind (Figure 2).
-The various reasons for the Italian gap in R&D activity have been extensively analyzed (Bank of Italy, 2013; Bugamelli, Cannari, Lotti and Magri, 2011).
-In this we concentrate on the link with financial aspects.
+Figure 1 shows that the proportion of equity to firms' total liabilities in Italy is around 50 per cent, against almost 60 per cent in Germany and the UK and more than 60 per cent in France and the US.
+Symmetrically, indicators regarding the ratio of business R&D to GDP and patents show that Italy lags behind (Figure 2).
+Data from surveys confirm that both the share of firms that invest in R&D and the proportion of R&D on sales are low in Italy (Figure 3).
+The various reasons for the Italian gap in R&D activity have been extensively analyzed (Bank of Italy, 2013; Bugamelli, Cannari, Lotti and Magri, 2012).
+In this paper we concentrate on the link with financial aspects.

 The effect of equity on innovation is not easy to determine because firms that increase outside equity may be intrinsically different from the other firms, owing to some unobservable characteristics.
-In order to pick up a causal effect of equity we have to be sure that we are dealing with firms that are more or less identical in all their characteristics except the increase in equity.
-In this paper our identification strategy is to instrument the endogenous dummy "issuing equities" with some variables which are correlated with this financial decision, but are not linked with unobservable variables, i.e. the error term, in the main equation explaining the firms' propensity to engage in R&D activity.
-The idea behind this is that the financial choice might be endogenous, i.e. linked to some unobservable variables that could explain both the financial choice and the propensity to innovate.
+In other words, financial choice might be endogenous, i.e. linked to some unobservable variables that could explain both the financial choice and the propensity to innovate.
 We need therefore to find an exogenous source of variation of equity in order to consider the effect of issuing equity on R&D activity as a causal effect.
+In this paper our identification strategy is to instrument the endogenous dummy "issuing equities" with some variables which are correlated with this financial decision, but are not linked with unobservable variables, i.e. the error term, in the main equation explaining the firms' propensity to innovate.
 The instruments used in this paper are variables measured at local level (municipality, province and region) that should capture the habit of issuing equity or the incentive to do so and are not correlated with the firm unobserved factors that can influence its propensity to innovate either because no explicit link can be found or because this link has been controlled for.
-We also present the results obtained with a panel fixed effect estimation in which the identification strategy is to compare the same firm across different years using a longitudinal dataset.
-In this estimation, the same firm is its own term of comparison when it starts issuing equity; we verify what happens to its R&D activity after this event.
+As a robustness test, we also present the results obtained with a panel fixed effect estimation in which the identification strategy is to compare the same firm across different years using a longitudinal dataset.